webaware/gravity-forms-dps-pxpay/readme.txt

 ## Upgrade Notice

-### 2.3.3
+### 2.3.4

-fixed Gravity Forms 2.4.14 and Zapier 3.2 which broke delayed actions
+fixed Gravity Forms 2.4.14 and Zapier 3.2 which broke delayed actions, and GF User Registration 4.4 which broke new feeds

 ## Changelog

 The full changelog can be found [on GitHub](https://github.com/webaware/gravity-forms-dps-pxpay/blob/master/changelog.md).
 Recent entries:

+### 2.3.4, 2019-09-30

+* fixed: GF User Registration 4.4 breaks new feeds

 ### 2.3.3